rust-lang/reference/src/type-layout.md

 The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.

-> Warning: Dereferencing an unaligned pointer is [undefined behaviour] and it is
+> Warning: Dereferencing an unaligned pointer is [undefined behavior] and it is
 > possible to [safely create unaligned pointers to `packed` fields][27060].
 > Like all ways to create undefined behavior in safe Rust, this is a bug.